Our cemetery guidelines ensure peace and respect for all.

 2. An outer burial container will be required for all ground interments and inurnments within WMP.

 3. Embalming is required when choosing Mausoleum entombment.
+A gasketed casket is required.
 A casket tray is required for all Mausoleum entombments.

 4. An Interment Order can be initialized via telephone by a licensed funeral director, however, the Burial Rights Owner/next of kin, must still complete the registration before services.
 WMP assumes no responsibility for error in accepting orders over the phone.